 June 2021 Webinar: “Mysteries of the SMS Storage Group”

 Don’t miss the fourth part of our SMS Mysteries Series: Mysteries of the SMS Storage Group on Tuesday, June 29th at 11:00am ET.
 Of the four major SMS constructs, the Storage Group is one of the most important, and at the same time one of the most misunderstood.
 The Storage Group sits at the boundary between datasets, volumes, and storage managers such as DFSMShsm and FDRABR, critically affecting the use of each.
 There are seven different types of storage groups, each having different attributes and each appropriate for different types of data.
 The storage group definitions have an important impact on reliability, including on the availability of free space in the system and the placement of datasets on volumes.
 The June webinar will explain the role that Storage Groups play in DFSMS and the best practices for defining and using them.
-You can register here.
+You can now watch it on demand here.

 On Wednesday, July 14th at 1:00pm EDT, we’ll be back with an event presented by TechChannel and hosted by Pryor along with guest and IBM Champion Reg Harbeck.
 Aggregation without Aggravation: When Putting More Log Data in Your SIEM is a Good Thing will focus on storage event awareness and why the data from it is a great addition to your SIEM events for better security and compliance visibility.
 You can register here.
 We look forward to seeing you at these presentations!